VeinsOfTheEarth/RivGraph/README.md

 Installing
 -----
-RivGraph v0.4 is hosted on the anaconda channel [jschwenk](https://anaconda.org/jschwenk/rivgraph).
+RivGraph is hosted at conda-forge.
 We recommend installing into a fresh conda environment to minimize the risk of dependency clashes.
-The easiest way to do this is to download the [environment.yml](https://github.com/VeinsOfTheEarth/RivGraph/blob/master/environment.yml) file, then open Terminal (Mac/Unix) or Anaconda Prompt (Windows) and type:
+The easiest way to do this is to open Terminal (Mac/Unix) or Anaconda Prompt (Windows) and type:

-<pre><code>conda env create --file /path/to/environment.yml  # the environment name will be 'rivgraph', but you can change the environment file to name it anything
+<pre><code>conda create -n rivgraph_env rivgraph -c conda-forge
-conda activate rivgraph
+conda activate rivgraph_env
-conda install rivgraph -c jschwenk</code></pre>
+</code></pre>

 You may then want to install Spyder or your preferred IDE.
 Conda should fetch all the required dependencies and handle versioning.

-If you want to install RivGraph into an already-existing environment, you can run <pre><code>conda activate myenv conda install rivgraph -c jschwenk</code></pre>
+If you want to install RivGraph into an already-existing environment, you can run <pre><code>conda activate myenv conda install rivgraph -c conda-forge</code></pre>

 You may also [install RivGraph from this Github repo](https://VeinsOfTheEarth.github.io/RivGraph/install/index.html#installation-from-source).